pramnora/bat/README.md

 ### Text related commands

-**COLOR** - allows the user to change the console screen: background/foregroud colours using hex codes: 0-F.
+**CIPHER** /E - encrypts files so that no-one from another a/c. on the computer can read it **COLOR** - allows the user to change the console screen: background/foregroud colours using hex codes: 0-F.
 **CLS** - clear the console screen
 **ECHO** text - ECHO's to the console screen whatever text is being written after the ECHO command statement